 Algobeans is the brainchild of two data science enthusiasts, Annalyn (University of Cambridge) and Kenneth (Stanford University).
 We noticed that while data science is increasingly used to improve workplace decisions, many people do not have a good understanding of how it works.
 Our goal is to support anyone who wants to get started in data science.
 Each tutorial covers the important functions and assumptions of a data science technique, without any math or jargon.
 We also illustrate these techniques with real-world data and examples.

 I am fluent in English and Mandarin Chinese, and can converse in Japanese—a skill gleaned from watching too much anime.
 I was also a competitive archer representing Singapore in regional competitions.

-I am currently pursuing my MS in Statistics at Stanford University, and was the top student for all 3 years of my MORSE degree at the University of Warwick (MORSE: Mathematics, Operational Research, Statistics, and Economics).
+I completed my MS in Statistics at Stanford University, and was the top student for all 3 years of my MORSE degree at the University of Warwick (MORSE: Mathematics, Operational Research, Statistics, and Economics).

-I was also a research assistant with the Operational Research & Management Sciences Group working on bi-objective robust optimization with applications in networks subject to random failures.
+At University of Warwick, I was a research assistant with the Operational Research & Management Sciences Group working on bi-objective robust optimization with applications in networks subject to random failures.

 I am interested in data analytics, and I am constantly honing my skills through reading and practice.
 From 2015 to 2016, I participated in a series of 4 data-related competitions organized by the Ministry of Defence (Singapore), Monetary Authority of Singapore, Singtel, and ConneXionsAsia, developing machine learning models as well as privacy protection methods, eventually placing podium finishes (top 3) for all of them.